-This topic introduces the transaction splitting function provided by ApsaraDB RDS for MySQL in its dedicated proxy feature.
-This function reduces the loads on the primary instance by identifying and distributing the read requests initiated prior to write requests within a transaction to read-only instances.
+This topic introduces the transaction splitting function provided by the database proxy of ApsaraDB for RDS.
+This function identifies and distributes read requests initiated before write requests within a transaction to read-only instances.
 This reduces workloads on the primary instance.

-In the default transaction isolation level READ COMMITTED is used, the RDS instance starts a transaction only for write requests when autocommit is disabled.
-Read requests that arrive before the transaction is started are distributed to read-only instances by using the SLB module.
+When transaction splitting is enabled and the default isolation level READ COMMITTED is used, the RDS instance starts a transaction only for write requests when autocommit is disabled.
+Read requests that arrive before the transaction is started are distributed to read-only instances by the load balancer.

 - Log on to the ApsaraDB for RDS console.